OData/v3ProtocolDocument/OData.markdown

 The OData client SHOULD also use the MinDataServiceVersion and MaxDataServiceVersion headers.

-// TODO: arlo has an idea that involved defining a range of acceptable response versions etc.
+// TODO: NICETOHAVE arlo has an idea that involved defining a range of acceptable response versions etc.

 If specified the service MUST generate a response with a version greater than or equal to the specified MinDataServiceVersion.